Stress & Hypnotherapy

 The human nervous system comprises of the central nervous system, which controls all of our voluntary actions, or conscious actions, and the autonomic nervous system which controls certain types of involuntary actions or subconscious actions.
 We can divide the autonomic nervous system into two parts; the parasympathetic nervous system, and the sympathetic nervous system.

-When a stimulus is mediated through the parasympathetic nervous system, a person can experience feelings of well-being, relaxation, harmony and stabilising emotions.
+When a stimulus is channeled through the parasympathetic nervous system, a person can experience feelings of well-being, relaxation, harmony and stabilising emotions.
 The role of the parasympathetic nervous system is to bring the body back to its normal relaxed harmony between stresses.
-It helps to promote healing and repair the body.
+It helps to promote healing and repairs the body.

 As mentioned previously, stress can be either positive or negative.
 Positive or desirable stress is necessary for living, good health, success and achievement.
 For-instance, daily or regular exercise is necessary in order to continue to maintain good health.
-Laughter and fun, group activities, personal growth and development, career or work challenges, sport, hobbies and interests, family and friends are all forms of positive type stress.
-They are necessary to a person’s psychological, physical, emotional and spiritual well-being.
-When we feed our imagination with positive ideas, this gears our thought processes to think positively, and hence affects our performance in a positive way.
+Other examples of positive type stress could be laughter and fun, group activities, personal growth and development.
+Also career or work challenges, sport, hobbies and interests or time with family and friends.
+These are necessary to a person’s psychological, physical, emotional and spiritual well-being.
+When we feed our imagination with positive ideas, this gears our thought processes to think positively.
+Hence this can affect our performance in a positive way.
 So the effects of positive stress are beneficial to our entire health and well-being.
 They propel us forward to achieve and succeed in fulfilling our desires and goals.

 Negative stress is mismanaged stress.
-Just as positive stress can produce a positive spiral moving us towards success and attainment, negative stress can produce a downwards spiral leading to more unhealthy stress levels and negative thinking.
+Positive stress can produce an upward spiral moving us towards success and attainment.
+Negative stress can produce a downwards spiral often leading to more unhealthy stress levels and negative thinking.
 This can then lead to physical and psychological ill health and debilitation.
 Often a person’s belief can be that the world is a dangerous and stressful place to be.
 This therefore, can become his/her self-fulfilling prophesy.
 “As a man thinketh, so is he”.
 The belief and expectation together are a powerful combination when used positively or negatively.
 We cannot confine the effects of negative stress just to the person who is suffering from it.
 It affects families and friends of the person also.
 Families can disintegrate, friends no longer feel that they can help.
 They may find that the person is just not pleasant to be around anymore.

 Stress and anxiety are fast becoming one of the leading causes of disease and ill health that exists today.
-Heart attacks, strokes, cancer and other major types of life threatening illnesses, we can in many cases be trace back to high levels of negative type stresses.
+Heart attacks, strokes, cancer and other major types of life threatening illnesses, can be in many cases traced back to high levels of negative type stresses.
 These can include prolonged repression of anger, resentment, fear, hatred, and prolonged periods of anxiety.

-Hypnotherapy is an effective and natural intervention for reducing or eliminating negative type stress.
+Hypnotherapy is an effective and natural intervention for reducing or eliminating negative type stresses.
 If you are suffering with stress and anxiety issues, call now to find out how hypnotherapy can help you.

-David Taylor is a Professional Clinical Hypnotherapist offering services to the greater Sunshine Coast region.
+David Taylor offers Professional Hypnotherapy sessions and services to the greater Sunshine Coast region.